-From Duluth to Minneapolis, a revival of sauna builders, innovators, and entrepreneurs have created a hub of sauna culture connecting a receptive Minnesotan crowd to the Scandinavian tradition.
+From Duluth to Minneapolis, a revival of sauna builders, innovators, and entrepreneurs have created a hub of sauna culture connecting a receptive MN crowd to the Scandinavian tradition.
 Minnesota is home to open sauna sessions, sauna rentals, and some of the best sauna builders and manufacturers in North America.

 This family-run Duluth business builds wood-burning cabin/shed style backyard saunas that are delivered prebuilt.
 They use their own outside-feed wood burning stoves.
 Christensen Saunas delivers throughout Minnesota as well as Wisconsin and Michigan.
 Prices range from $8,500 to $13,000.